 - 1. A startup company/university spin off must have secured the underlying Intellectual Property (IP) in the company directed to the technology proposed in the application for the Commercialization Program.
 The company must provide a copy of the IP transfer agreement documenting that the company has secured such IP rights from the owner of the IP.
-If the Company is in negotiations with the IP owner for the transfer of such IP to the company at the time of application submission, the company must provide written evidence along with a copy of the IP agreement draft that is being negotiated but, in any case, the company must provide a copy of such IP agreement within 90 days of receiving notification of the MSCRF award, and in any case before the disbursement of any grant funds. - 2.
-Alternatively, an established company may qualify if it is working on a regenerative medicine technology for which it owns the IP either through an acquisition of a third party that owns the IP or through exclusive rights to license such rights from a third party.
+If the Company is in negotiations with the IP owner for the transfer of such IP to the company at the time of application submission, the company must provide written evidence along with a copy of the IP agreement draft that is being negotiated but, in any case, the company must provide a copy of such IP agreement within 90 days of receiving notification of the MSCRF award, and in any case before the disbursement of any grant funds. - Alternatively, an established company must own the IP related to the technology proposed in the application or hold rights to use the IP-either through acquisition or a license-from a third party.